jdjakub/phd-thesis/ch-analysis.md

 \begin{figure}
 \centering
 \input{../../fig/plaf-substr-prod.tex}
-\caption{Example platform (C) supporting a substrate (Smalltalk VM) for a self-sustainable product system (Smalltalk).
+\caption[Smalltalk analysed as platform/substrate/product]{Example platform (C) supporting a substrate (Smalltalk VM) for a self-sustainable product system (Smalltalk).
 Because the product is self-sustainable, the user and implementation levels are no longer disjoint, so the platform/substrate/product distinction is a more helpful alternative.}
 \label{fig:plaf-substr-prod}
 \end{figure}